The Snake's Pass: Science

 The main theme of the novel centers around the legend of Saint Patrick and the King of Snakes.
 However, a major issue surrounding the legend is the frightening bog.
 Dick explains that because the bog is a form of precipitation, there must be a scientific explanation for it.
 He later discovers that the rain and limestone contribute to the bog.
 Dick's findings conclude that technology can produce progress.
-Because Cranacliff is a rural town in Ireland, their scientific research is very minimal.
+Because Carnacliff is a rural town in Ireland, their scientific research is very minimal.
 At this time of the century, the Irish could no longer make a living from the land, and needed to find different sources of income.
 This time was known for the engineering industry of the north of Ireland contributing to the economy of the area.
 In the conclusion of the novel, Stoker touches on the idea that human emotions of love cannot be controlled by science, and the characters cannot control the weather with science.